Have you heard that skin cancer is on the rise?

 The sun’s rays are typically strongest between the hours of 10 a.m. to 4 p.m.

-UV rays are at their peak in the summer, but even in the winter they pose a threat since snow can reflect up to 90 percent of them.
+UV rays are at their peak in the summer, but even in the winter, they pose a threat since snow can reflect up to 90 percent of them.
+Here is more on the importance of eye sun protection in winter.

 Those who are planning on taking tropical vacations this year should consider staying indoors during the sun’s peak hours since the UV rays will be stronger near the equator.